obiyoag/care_2025_pages/_pages/general_pages/home.md

 ## Submission

 After registration, we will assign participants an account to login into our evaluation platform.
-Participants can directly upload your predictions on the validation and test data via the website.
+Participants can directly upload your predictions and docker via the website.

+## Awards

+We are also pleased to announce the **CARE 2025 Paper Awards**, which will recognize outstanding contributions across all tracks:

+- **Best Paper Award:** $500
+- **Runner-Up Awards:** $300 × 2